Alon-Alush/AlushPacker/README.md

 # Introduction

-*AlushPacker* is a reflective PE packer that can protect against static analysis and reverse engineering with tools like IDA or Ghidra.
+*AlushPacker* is a reflective PE packer that enables in-memory execution of native `.exe` files.
 At build time, the packer compresses and encrypt the contents  of the original executable, embedding them inside a `.packed` section.

 At runtime, the unpacker stub (reflective loader) locates this section within itself, decrypts and decompresses those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.

+The packed executable is smaller in size, and makes reverse engineering  / tampering much harder with tools like IDA or Ghidra.

 # Demo